 Because quilts often follow a block-style or grid pattern, people sometimes think that they are simply a product of imitation and repetition, lacking in true creativity.
 Anyone who has made a quilt, however, knows the individual choices required to execute even the most precise or exacting of patterns.
 And many quiltmakers over the centuries have only loosely followed patterns, if at all.
 The quilts featured in the IQSCM exhibition and catalog, Wild by Design, bear witness to the “great free-wheeling tradition ... in which improvisation, asymmetry, and experimentation are the norm.”

 Experimentation is also evident in today's DIY community.
-New people are discovering quiltmaking and longtime quiltmakers are embracing new ways of thinking about quilts, as evidenced by the Modern Quilt Guild and magazines like Quilty, which target younger quiltmakers and beginners.
+New people are discovering quiltmaking and longtime quiltmakers are embracing new ways of thinking about quilts, as evidenced by the Modern Quilt Guild, which targets younger quiltmakers and beginners.
 Bold colors, reinterpretations of old patterns, and utilitarian bedcovers comprise the new “modern quilt” credo.

 The current DIY movement is only the most recent revival of quiltmaking, however.
 Quilt revivals occurred across the 19th and 20th centuries, each new generation shaping the artform to their own contemporary sensibilities.
 In addition, for decades, studio artists have pushed the boundaries of what quilts can look like, while collectors, scholars, and curators have advanced fresh perspectives on the significance of quiltmaking as an American folk art.

 Whether sewing alone or in a group, whether designing a unique piece or following a traditional pattern, whether working as a professional or a hobbyist, quiltmaking is a quintessentially creative act.